 Campers gather around our bonfire by the waterfront amphitheater almost every night of camp.
 Sounds of laughter from camp skits and the rhythm of the camp songs continue to echo through the pines as they first did in 1935.
 Of course, no campfire experience would be complete without all of the essential ingredients for the perfect smores – YUM!

 Once a day, the Camp Esquagama Canteen opens where campers can grab a snack to enjoy around the picnic tables with their cabin mates.
 We believe that sharing an afternoon snack from the canteen with your fellow campers is part of the camp experience.
-Which is why there is no money needed for the canteen as each camper can pick and choose up to three treats each day.
-This includes some combination of a drink, an ice cream treat, and a bag of chips or candy.
+Which is why there is no money needed for the canteen as each camper can pick and choose up to two treats each day.
+The treats in the canteen are being revamped in 2025 to include less sugary and healthier options all around.

 On the last day, Camp Esquagama has a closing ceremony, which parents and friends are invited to attend and hear from our staff and campers.
 The program begins at 3:00 p.m.
 It’s a great way for all campers to get together for a final farewell – until next year of course!